Elsewhere on Ulster

 Pain Points:

 A solicitor and a LIP have to be able to communicate to facilitate information flow.
-A solicitor may be in the difficult position of having to relay messages between the two parties: for example, in Family cases, about changes in contact arrangements.
+A solicitor may be in the difficult position of having to relay messages between the two parties: for example, in Family cases, about changes in arrangements for contact with the child.
 It is vital that all parties enable this flow of information through polite, respectful, cordial and timely communication.
 If communication is hostile or rude, the progress of the case may be harmed.

-A LIP should understand that the solicitor for the opposing party will have a heavy caseload, and it may take time for them to respond to a call or email.
-It is good practice to agree a timeframe for returning a call or email.
+Solicitors often have a heavy caseload, and it may take time for them to respond to a call or email.
+It is good practice to agree a timeframe for returning a call or email: for example, two working days to acknowledge receipt of an email; five working days to reply.

 A solicitor should understand that LIPs are likely to be unfamiliar with how cases are managed and should alter their approach to communicating with a LIP.
 For example,

-A LIP should also avoid using inflammatory language and maintain respectful communications.
+All parties should avoid using inflammatory language and maintain respectful communications.

 Pain Points:

-A LIP may inform the court of any additional needs they have and ask for reasonable adjustments to the court process.
-This is confidential and will be treated as confidential by the court.
-This can be at the application stage or at any point in the proceedings.
+A LIP may inform the court/tribunal of any disabilities or additional needs they have and request reasonable adjustments at application or at any time in the proceedings.
+This is confidential and will be treated as confidential by the court/tribunal.
+The court should record any adjustments granted.

-If a LIP has a McKenzie Friend (see under section 9 below), the McKenzie Friend can identify reasonable adjustments in their application to the court and to the solicitor.
+If a LIP has a McKenzie Friend (see 9.
+McKenzie Friends below), the McKenzie Friend can identify reasonable adjustments in their application to the court/tribunal and to the solicitor.

 Where a LIP is questioning a vulnerable witness, the solicitor should bring this to the attention of the judge.